6up-b/bayesian-battle-cats/README.md

+## About
+When seed tracking, the usual method is to brute force for the true seed.
+Sometimes though you can get more informative roll sequences that do not need to be brute forced.
+You can be informed on the value of the next cat from the pool of remaining possible seeds, without knowing the true seed value.
+This can help inform you early whether to invest more gold rare tickets into a given campaign to find your actual seed or find out early if all the possibilities are dogshit.

 ## Usage
-Enter your rolls into rolls.txt and the paste of the gacha infomration (probabilities) into paste.txt (default naming) Once you save your posterior as a pickle using --use-pickle, rolls.txt will be used for the rolls following whatever you made to generate the posterior.
+Enter your rolls into rolls.txt and the paste of the gacha infomration (probabilities) into paste.txt (default naming).
+You can get the scraped information from BC godfat.

+Once you save your posterior as a pickle using --use-pickle, rolls.txt will be used for the rolls following whatever you made to generate the posterior.

 ```python